 A bachelor's degree in liberal studies is versatile and can be applied to almost any desired career field because of its broad course of study.
 However, most graduates continue on in their education to become elementary school teachers because the liberal studies major provides the course content required for the multiple subject teacher credential.

 Students must choose an area of concentration.
 Concentrations permit the candidate to specialize in areas of interest and depth.
 All students must complete a concentration of 12 or more units in one discipline or area of study.
-Concentrations may overlap with a minor.
+Concentration requirements may overlap with a minor.

 - American Civilization and Culture Concentration (Contemporary Focus)